top of page

 ACS among men who have sex with men (MSM)

-Collaborating institutes and financing
+Collaborating institutes and funding

 ACS participating institutes

-In previous years, Sanquin Blood Supply Foundation, Medical Center Jan van Goyen, and the HIV Focus Center of the DC-Clinics also contributed to sample and data collection, still being used in current research projects.
+Goyen, and the HIV Focus Center of the DC-Clinics also contributed to sample and

-In addition, there are numerous collaborations between the ACS and other research groups, both within and outside the Netherlands.
+In addition, there are numerous collaborations between the ACS and other research

-The ACS is financially supported by the Centre for Infectious Disease Control Netherlands of the National Institute for Public Health and the Environment (Centrum voor Infectieziektenbestrijding - Rijksinstituut voor Volksgezondheid en Milieu, RIVM-CIb).
+for Public Health and the Environment (Centrum voor Infectieziektenbestrijding - Rijksinstituut voor Volksgezondheid en Milieu, RIVM-CIb).

 ACS participating institutes